blazium-engine/blazium-docs/tutorials/3d/global_illumination/reflection_probes.rst

 Limitations
 -----------

-When using the Forward+ renderer, Godot uses a *clustering* approach for reflection probe rendering.
+When using the Forward+ renderer, Blazium uses a *clustering* approach for reflection probe rendering.
 As many reflection probes as desired can be added (as long as performance allows).
 However, there's still a default limit of 512 *clustered elements* that can be present in the current camera view.
 A clustered element is